amerkovacevic/pickup-soccer/README.md

 ## Features

 - Google sign-in via Firebase Authentication.
-- Group management to organize your teams or communities.
+- Any signed-in player can create a game that everyone can join.
-- Group owners can add any registered player to their rosters.
+- Players can join or leave games and see the roster update instantly.
-- Game scheduling form that attaches games to groups.
+- Game scheduling form that tracks kickoff time and location.
 - Live views for available games and the games you have already joined.
 - Tailwind CSS design system with dark theme styling.

 Every time a player signs in, the app stores or updates a profile document in the `players` collection.
-Group owners can pick from this directory when they need to add someone to their roster.
+This keeps basic contact details handy for future extensions like messaging or attendance tracking.

 ## Project structure